gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 }
 ```
 The main bit to notice here are the memory operations: there are two read operations (for the add operands), and a write operation to the same register with value 5!
-This is one way of approaching the challenge, but actually the removal of that constraint gives a much more powerful primitive: we can write arbitrary values into registers for each instruction which writes back its result into a register!

 Putting it all together, the main solver Rust program is quite straight forward (using the modified Jolt library)

 ```rust